jacobalmon/Just4Flights/Team/How to Contribute.md

-# How to Use Version Control via Git
+# How to Get Git to work in Eclipse.

 **Install Git In Eclipse**